-Soybeans are native to China, where they have been cultivated since ancient times.
-The plants were then introduced to Japan, where they became known as Edamame and were also introduced to the United States in 1902.
-The beans did not become popular in the United States until the 1970s-1980s, but they soon became a favored health food and meat alternative.
-Today Edamame can be found fresh, still attached to the branches, at local markets in Asia, especially in Japan, and can also be found in frozen form in Asia, Europe, Australia, and North America.
+Edamame is native to northeastern China, where the young soybeans have been cultivated for thousands of years.
+The legumes were later introduced to Japan sometime between the Jomon and Yayoi period, spanning 1400 BCE to 250 BCE.
+The oldest written record of consuming young soybeans in Japan was mentioned in the Enki ceremony book.
+In 1902, Edamame was introduced to the United States, but the beans did not become popular until the 1970s and 1980s.
+The legumes were initially promoted as a favored health food and meat alternative and were later marketed as a quick and easy snack item.
+Today Edamame can be found fresh, still attached to the branches, at local markets in Asia, especially in Japan, and in select Japanese markets worldwide.
+The beans can also be found in frozen form in Asia, Europe, Australia, and North America.

-Someone shared Edamame using the Specialty Produce app for iPhone and Android.
+People have shared Edamame using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Near Ciputat, Banten, Indonesia

 Roots Organic FarmNear Santa Barbara, California, United States

 About 124 days ago, 9/25/21